iisshaun/iisshaun-port/content/pages/index.md

     title: Currently...
     text: >
-      Even though I am extremely comfortable working with the Adobe Suite and Unreal Engine - I am currently working on a project in the Godot Engine mainly to learn GDScript and improve my knowledge writing code vs visual scripting.
-I'm also using this as an opportunity for me to get comfortable with some other programs like the Affinity Designer, Aseprite, DaVinci Resolve and Ableton.
+      Even though I am extremely comfortable working with the Adobe Suite and Unreal Engine, I am currently working on a project in the Godot Engine to deepen my understanding of GDScript and improve my coding skills, particularly in comparison to visual scripting.
+I'm also using this opportunity to get more familiar with other programs, such as Affinity Designer, Aseprite, DaVinci Resolve, and Ableton.
+So far this has been a great way for me to expand my toolkit and continue growing as a developer and designer, learning new workflows and enhancing my versatility in different areas of game development.

       I'll have some updates on my progress in time on [my Bluesky